franserr2288/city-watch-dog/docs/adr/adr-002-data-pipeline-architecture.md

 2. **Analysis** (deriving signals/trends)
 3. **Action** (reacting in real time to insights)

-I need a reusable extractor (all Socrata APIs share URL-param patterns), a pragmatic storage scheme—some endpoints vary by year—and an event layer so downstream consumers can subscribe to analysis results.
+I need a reusable extractor (all Socrata APIs share URL parameter patterns), a pragmatic storage scheme—some endpoints vary by year—and an event layer so downstream consumers can subscribe to analysis results.

 ## Decision